Roth Conversion Calculator

 When is a Roth conversion most attractive?

 Low-income years (early retirement before Social Security and RMDs), market downturns (convert at depressed values), or if you expect higher tax rates later.
-The 2017 tax cuts sunset after 2025, raising rates back up, making 2024-2025 a popular conversion window.
+Although the 2017 tax cuts were scheduled to sunset after 2025, the 2025 One Big Beautiful Bill Act made those lower rates permanent, so the case for converting now rests on your own bracket trajectory rather than a looming across-the-board rate increase.

 What is the "tax bracket bumping" strategy?